ALJCepeda/uiexperiment/Readme.md

 - Default style is not even close to the mockup
 - Form layout does not have easy support for the mockup layout.
 You get horizontal and one other
 - Need to test with all the styles we have to battle in boost
+- Modal - corners are rounded.
+There is a dropshadow

+- bootstrap enabled date-time Picker  - Joe is using
+- LESS, SASS, CSS files (webpack)